Our complete Nepal travel guide: what to see, know and do

 WE RECOMMEND USING HOTELS COMBINED TO SEARCH AND BOOK YOUR ACCOMMODATION IN NEPAL.
 CHECK PRICES BELOW

 BE INSPIRED: WHY YOU NEED TO VISIT NEPAL IN 2017

 Ah, the one part of Nepal we never want to deal with again - transport.
 Getting around Nepal is tough.
 Really tough.

 While not a big country, it can take hours to travel even small distances.
-The roads are some of the worst we’ve encountered, and public buses are often crowded, uncomfortable and prone to break down.
+It is possible to hire a motorcycle, charter a taxi, car or 4WD, (or catch a flight) but the roads are some of the worst we’ve encountered, and public buses are often crowded, uncomfortable and prone to break down.